More data with better phone compatibility

 Designed for most people

-T-Mobile's Magenta plans makes overages a thing of the past and offer the speeds and quality needed to make the most of a smartphone in 2021, including 5G and unlimited mobile hotspot data.
+T-Mobile's Magenta plans make overages a thing of the past, and offers the speeds and quality needed to make the most of a smartphone in 2021, including 5G and unlimited mobile hotspot data.
 You'll even get international data to use while traveling abroad, and fun perks such as Netflix included in your plan.

-Google Fi keeps things moving when you travel with a price that makes sense, giving you access to international data, texting, and calling.
-With the right phone you get three networks in the U.S. to stay connected at all times, and you can either opt to pay for the data you use, or go unlimited.
+Google Fi keeps things moving when you travel for a price that makes sense, giving you access to international data, texting, and calling.
+With the right phone, you also get three networks in the U.S. to stay connected at all times, and you can either opt to pay for the data you use, or go unlimited.

 When Samuel is not writing about networking or 5G at Android Central, he spends most of his time researching computer components and obsessing over what CPU goes into the ultimate Windows 98 computer.
 It's the Pentium 3.